 The beta coefficient values were then interpreted as the mean difference in dietary intake between the high or medium groups with the lowest tertile group as the reference group.
 A positive difference indicates greater intake compared to the reference group, while a negative difference indicates lower intake compared to the reference group.

 Frequencies of missing demographic data were low (<5%), and were only for educational level (n=4) and family income (n=31), and were assumed to be missing at random.
-To account for covariates with missing data, missing values were imputed 20 times using multiple imputation analysis, and the results of the 20 datasets were pooled(36).
+To account for covariates with missing data, missing values were imputed 20 times using multiple imputation analysis, and the results of the 20 datasets were pooled[36].

 All analyses were performed by using SPSS® software version 23.0 (IBM).
 Statistical significance in regression models was identified by a p value of <0.006, determined by applying the Bonferroni corrections accounting for the maximum eight outcome variables examined in this study, and to minimize type I errors due to multiple comparisons